arkorty/blog/entries/How-to-Play-Windows-Games-on-Linux.md

 ![Linux Gaming Setup](https://raw.githubusercontent.com/arkorty/blog/refs/heads/main/blob/linux-gaming-setup.jpeg "Linux Gaming Setup")

-# How to Install and Play Windows Games on Linux

 **Co-authored by ChatGPT**

 Linux is a phenomenal operating system, and thanks to tools like **Wine**, **Proton**, and **Lutris**, playing your favorite Windows games is now easier than ever.